- The Best Guide for Writing a Concert Report

 - Bottom Line

 A music appreciation concert report is one of the review works involving sharing your personal opinion related to performances you attended.
 You can also review musical pieces that you heard with other people.
 Whether you're observing a classical concert hall or evaluating musicians playing instruments, such as piano or violin, you judge everything unconsciously.
 Stating what you feel or hear is a significant part of a concert report.
 Support your expression with evidence.
 Make your readers believe you.
-It is not a leadership-essay but is still hard enough.

 What Is a Concert Report?

 This writing piece is called this way because it's a complete description of your overall concert experience in a page or few pages.
-It is not a persuasive essay but is still challenging enough to complete.
+It is not a rhetorical essay but is still challenging enough to complete.
 The main idea is not only about reflecting on performers.
 In your original paper, you need to evaluate a wide range of elements, in particular:

 - Place where it was held (dark or light)